Why I Believe T3 Should Be The Very Last Treatment That Thyroid Patients Consider

 So, why have I chosen the title for this blog post?

-When I first began to discuss T3-Only use on forums I frequently met ignorance, defensiveness, incredulity and even abusive and rude comments from other thyroid patients.
+When I first began to discuss T3-Only use on forums many years ago, I frequently met ignorance, defensiveness, incredulity and even abusive and rude comments from other thyroid patients.
 There was so little discussion about T3 and so few people who had good experiences of using it that I found the Internet forums to be quite difficult places to inhabit.
 The situation is somewhat different today.
 More and more thyroid patients in the UK and the USA are trying to gather information about T3.
 Over the years I have now spoken to thousands of thyroid patients who have managed to recover their health using T3-Only.
 Many patients are now hungry for information about this under-prescribed thyroid medication.

 However, increasingly I get questions from people who want to know if they might be able to get well by taking T3-Only instead of T4.
 Some people even consider switching directly from their current T4 medication to T3.
 This increasing trend has provided me with the title of this short article.
 T3 is not an easy drug to use and any patient or doctor who begins to introduce T3, whether on its own or in combination with T4 or NDT, must know quite a lot about it before commencing its use.